spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/migrate-vm-to-different-node.md

 tags: ["vmo"]
 ---

-Palette supports virtual machine (VM) migration to another physical host in the cluster.
+Palette supports Virtual Machine (VM) migration to another physical host in the cluster.
 This is known as _live migration_.
 During live migration, the VM and its memory, storage, and CPU resources are moved from one cluster compute node to another without any noticeable downtime.